 The StreamKit application aims to bring these diverse capabilities together for quick internal validation as well as demonstration to clients.
 The StreamKit workspace provides a consistent and intuitive interface into complex analytics and disparate datastreams.

-In this case study we focus on one specific analytic for detecting and alerting the user to anomalies within a datastream.
+In this case study I will focus on one specific analytic for detecting and alerting the user to anomalies within a datastream.
 Here we explore the specific problem of the initial configuration of the analytic.

 process / research

-At the time of initial design, the analytic already existed and was proof-of-concept validated on real world data.
-This provided a unique design challenge in that the analytic developers were mostly out of the picture, and our team was implementing the analytic as described in the scientific publication.
+At the time of initial design, the analytic in focus already existed and was proof-of-concept validated on real world data.
+This provided a unique design challenge in that the developers of this analytic were mostly out of the picture, and our team was implementing the analytic as described in the scientific publication.

 To identify algorithmic variables, constraints and results, we first met with the analytics team.
 A number of complicated issues were identified as integral to consider when designing an interface to the anomaly detection analytic.

 Nearly all of the considerations involve the nebulous nature of the analytic inputs and their interaction with streaming data.
 At the time of configuration, the user may not know what 'anomalous' is in this particular context.
 Additionally, upon setup the alert may not fire for some time, depending on the nebulous inputs.